 In most cases, it is best to not tell creditors you plan to file for bankruptcy.
 If they write off part of your debt in an attempt to get you to pay up, then you’d have to report that write off on your taxes, and if you do end up filing for bankruptcy later.
 Additionally, an unscrupulous creditor may hurry to take you to court before you can file for bankruptcy.

-However, if you have personal reasons for informing them of the plan to file for bankruptcy, it is better to do so after you have chosen your bankruptcy lawyer in NYC.
+However, if you have personal reasons for informing them of the plan to file for bankruptcy, it is better to do so after you have chosen your bankruptcy Attorney in NYC.
 Most creditors will immediately turn you over to the legal department after learning your plans, and you’ll be able to refer them to your lawyer instead of dealing with their calls yourself.

 Be Specific and Quick